 Living History Fair: Come see live demonstrations & actors recreating how our ancestors lived, worked and played.
 Be part of this historic event by attending the Living History Fair which is held January 27, 2018 at the Lake Area Tech Student Center.

 Watertown Winter Farm Show: February 6-10, 2018.
 For over 70 years, thousands flock to the Codington County Extension Complex for this five day agricultural event.
 With over 150 commercial exhibitors featuring the newest advancements in technology for the farm and ranch, as well as exhibits for home and family.

 Curt Carter Memorial Gun Show: Held in mid-March at the Codington County Extension Complex in Watertown SD.
 This is the areas' largest gun show and many people come from miles around.

 South Dakota Taxidermy Association Competition: Held at the Watertown Event Center this conference features taxidermists of all levels - World Class, Beginners, Old Timers and everyone in between!!
 Compare taxidermist work side-by-side and vote for your favorite entry for the Peoples Choice Award.

 Sunset Zoofari: A food, wine and beer fundraiser event at the Bramble Park Zoo celebrating cultures, foods, and refreshments, through entertainment and a silent auction at the zoo.
-This event is held on a Friday night in June for those 21 and over only.
+This event is held June 22, 2018 for those 21 and over only.

 Family Zoofari: On the day after Sunset Zoofari bring your family to enjoy Family Zoofari.
 Bring the whole family for a day full of cultural activities and animals.
 Presentations and activities will be provided throughout the day.

 Cookin’ on Kampeska KCBS BBQ Cook-off: Held at Stokes-Thomas City Park on Lake Kampeska in Mid-July.
 Enjoy fun-filled family activities including a Burger Battle, Kids Que, coed volleyball tournament, live entertainment, inflatables, beanbag tournament, Little Miss and Mr. Kampeska contest, and a sanctioned Kansas City Barbeque Society competition!

 Watertown Radio Chili Cook-Off at the Bramble Park Zoo: Spice up your day and join us for a hot event in mid-September!
 Enjoy the chili contest, music, prizes, and more.
 Guests can purchase a wristband to taste each contestants chili.